Prized seat at pandemic-era games as longest EPL season ends

 “This is now my interview number seven I think,” Liverpool manager Jürgen Klopp told reporters after one game as the 30-year title drought was ended.
 “No crowd in the stadium but obviously all the journalists were allowed to come.”

-Most TV viewers had artificial crowd noise overlayed to provide an air of normality.
+Most TV viewers had artificial crowd noise overlaid to provide an air of normality.
 Inside the stadiums, the abnormality provided intrigue and new experiences to report on while attending 16 games across 35 days since the restart, including FA Cup semifinals at the empty Wembley national stadium.

 When peering down at laptops to complete match reports as the final whistle nears, reporters can rely on sudden gasps or expressions of rage from fans to be alerted to any incidents.
-Behind-closed-doors games mean eyes need to be fixed on the game even more while taking advantage of the sounds no longer drowned out by fans.
+Empty stadium games mean eyes need to be fixed on the action even more while taking advantage of the sounds no longer drowned out by fans.

 Instructions shouted from the bench — and profanities from players — can be detected with clarity.

 The thud of players colliding and the ball rattling against the crossbar boom around the empty stadiums.

 The media has to be on guard for the silence, too.
-Sometime the only voices heard have been commentators calling games for radio who often sit closer to the field than their television counterparts.
+Sometimes the only voices heard have been commentators calling games for radio who often sit closer to the field than their television counterparts.

 “I need to whisper now,” Conor McNamara told BBC radio listeners during the first weekend after the restart at Aston Villa’s game against Chelsea.